WTRB: History

-Don Paris started with WTRB when the station began broadcasting in 1954.
-Mr Paris had been the station manager until retiring in 2007 due to health reasons.
-Don Paris still resides in Ripley with his wife Ann.
+The late Don Paris started with WTRB when the station began broadcasting in 1954.
+Mr Paris had been the station manager until retiring in 2007 for health reasons.

 Ownership

 In September 2004, West Tennessee Regional Broadcasting Inc. (Phillip Ennis, president) announced that they had reached an agreement to acquire WTRB from Williams Communications Inc. (Walton E. Williams Jr., president/director) for a reported sale price of $265,000.
 In August 2009 West Tennessee Regional Broadcasting reached an agreement to sell WTRB to Palmer Johnson, a Contract Broadcast Engineer from Kennett, MO.